borntofrappe/borntofrappe/src/blog/another-binary-button.md

 Ultimately the essence remains the same.
 You have a good-looking toggle which is able to describe the change regardless of how you interact with the button and regardless of how you perceive the call to action.

-With solid foundations you can move on to develop the actual functionality.
-And if for some reason you decide to show just the icons — I certainly won't blame you if [your bright app](https://garde-temps.netlify.app/) is pressed for time and space —, don't just remove the text.
-To describe the state you always have the option adding the `aria-label` attribute or stick with the label, hidden with a utility class which probably lives in your global stylesheet — and should probably be supported by modern browsers as well.
+If for some reason you decide to show just the icons — I certainly won't blame you if you're pressed for space —, don't just remove the text.
+To illustrate the purpose of the toggle you always have the option of adding the `aria-label` attribute or stick with the label, hidden with a utility class which probably lives in your global stylesheet — and should probably be supported by modern browsers as well.

 ```html
 <button aria-pressed="false">